DylanDuPisanieBC/LevelUp/README.md

 ## Starting Project

 > [!WARNING]
 > While in development mode, the backend uses a EF Core in-memory database.
-Switching to production mode without further configurationto the DbContext  for it to connect to a SQLserver will cause errors.
+Switching to production mode without further configuration to the DbContext  for it to connect to a SQLserver will cause errors.

 ### Starting Backend
 ```